photocat/weatherApp/README.md

 |:--:|:--:|
 | *Android* | *iOS* |

-This screen have two inputs for email and passwords, button for submit, and link to screen "Sign up" Button disabled until fields "Email" and "Password" have no values.
+This screen have two inputs for email and password, button for submit, and link to screen "Sign up" Button disabled until fields "Email" and "Password" have no values.
 After submiting application look in Firebase and if user exist and password correct redirect user to Main screen.